National Archives: Trump took classified items to Mar-a-Lago - NewsBreak

 National Archives: Trump took classified items to Mar-a-Lago

-WASHINGTON — (AP) — Classified information was found in the 15 boxes of White House records that were stored at former President Donald Trump’s Mar-a-Lago residence, the National Archives and Records Administration said in a letter that confirmed the matter has been sent to the Justice Department.
+Classified information was found in the 15 boxes of White House records that were stored at former President Donald Trump ’s Mar-a-Lago residence, the National Archives and Records Administration said Friday in a letter that confirmed the matter has been sent to the Justice Department.

 Federal law bars the removal of classified documents to unauthorized locations, though it is possible that Trump could try to argue that, as president, he was the ultimate declassification authority.